datacarpentry/semester-biology/exercises/extracting-vectors-from-data-frames-R.md

 1. Use `$` to extract the `weight` column into a vector
 2. Use `[]` to extract the `month` column into a vector
-3. Extract the `hindfoot_length` column into a vector and calculate the hindfoot length ignoring null values.
+3. Extract the `hindfoot_length` column into a vector and calculate the mean hindfoot length ignoring null values.